Contains a string of ObjectScript commands to be executed when an error occurs.

 command to transfer control to an error-handling routine:

 Caché then executes this command in $ETRAP

-was set; this prevents the $ETRAP
+is set; when the $ETRAP

 error handler from using elevated privileges that were granted to the routine after establishing the error handler.